Institute for Sustainable Infrastructure Envision Platinum

 Terminal B’s indoor green space is modeled after New York City’s urban pocket parks and includes lush landscaping and sculptural benches.
 Concourses feature ample seating with charging stations across all 35 gates, spacious and modern restrooms with floors that literally sparkle, and nursing rooms for mothers and infants.

 The new Terminal B showcases custom public art installations curated by the Public Art Fund in partnership with LGP.
 On display are stunning pieces from artists including Jeppe Hein, Sabine Hornig, Laura Owens and Sarah Sze.
 The New York Times compared the art program to the city’s best art galleries.

 A Model for Sustainable, Resilient Infrastructure

 Investing in sustainable, resilient infrastructure will be a vital part of the world’s post-pandemic rebuilding.
-LaGuardia’s new Terminal B, which is aiming for at least LEED Silver certification, has helped pioneer sustainability measures for civil infrastructure projects.
+As the world’s first airport to earn LEED v4 Gold certification, LaGuardia’s new Terminal B has helped pioneer sustainability measures for civil infrastructure projects.

 With an Envision Platinum rating (the highest possible), the new Terminal B is the first project to earn recognition under v3 of the framework developed by the Institute for Sustainable Infrastructure.
 The Institute evaluated the project on criteria including traditional factors such as reducing emissions, recycling materials, and conserving energy and water.
 It also looked at more holistic indicators of social and economic sustainability such as minimizing construction impacts, providing employment opportunities for residents, resilient design, and improving mobility and access.